Gaspard Ulliel: Saint Laurent and It's Only the End of the World (2014–2019)

-In 2019, he portrayed actor Igor Maleski in Justine Triet's comedy-drama film Sibyl; and played the lead role in the Arte/Netflix's time-travel miniseries Twice Upon a Time, directed by Guillaume Nicloux, where Ulliel starred as Vincent Dauda, a man who gets delivered by mistake a mysterious wooden box that allows him to travel back in time to save his relationship with his ex-girlfriend, portrayed by Freya Mavor.
+In 2019 he portrayed actor Igor Maleski in Justine Triet's comedy-drama film Sibyl.
+He also played the lead role in the Arte/Netflix's time-travel miniseries Twice Upon a Time, directed by Guillaume Nicloux, as Vincent Dauda, a man who mistakenly gets delivered a mysterious wooden box that allows him to travel back in time to save his relationship with his ex-girlfriend, portrayed by Freya Mavor.

-In 2007 and 2019, Ulliel was a member of the jury of the Deauville American Film Festival in France.
+In 2007 and 2019 Ulliel was a member of the jury for the Deauville American Film Festival in France.